“Taking Ohio”: A story by Anonymous

 “Alright.”

-I guess she felt an awkward silence, ‘cause she said,“Honey, I’m a bit uncomfortable.”
+I guess she felt an awkward silence, ‘cause she said, “Honey, I’m a bit uncomfortable.”

 “Then sleep.”

 So she did.
 She has always been a deep sleeper, and she’s out in an instant.
-I wish I could
+I wish I could do the same about her talking, constantly yapping at me like a hairless, helpless dog.

 “You got family, Charlie?”